10 recommended Japanese whiskies [at low price – up to 5,000 yen]

 Criterion (3) Clear labeling and no confusion among consumers

-If the whisky is blended with imported whiskey from overseas, the product should not be mistaken for a Japanese whisky by the consumer.
+If the whisky is blended with imported whisky from overseas, the product should not be mistaken for a Japanese whisky by the consumer.
 The label of the product clearly indicates this fact. thing.

 3. 10 low-priced Japanese whiskies recommended